All students must meet the Requirements for the Accelerated Master's Degree Programs

 - Completion and implementation of CNL Project

 The Comprehensive Examination is conducted by the Graduate Program in the Department of Nursing.
 The examination is designed to allow the student to demonstrate analysis and synthesis of knowledge gained through the program.
-Students may take the examination any time after the core courses have been successfully completed/ or are enrolled in the final core course, and must be completed prior to the final track courses and practicums.
+The examination must be completed prior to the final track courses and practicums, and students may take it any time after the majority of core courses have been successfully completed.
 Students will be expected to orally present their CNL Project proposal, clearly articulating, synthesizing, and applying the MS Essentials and the CNL competencies and core content addressed throughout the program of study as they relate to their CNL Project.

 The Comprehensive Examination is rated on a satisfactory/unsatisfactory basis.
 In the event that the student does not achieve a satisfactory on the oral comprehensive exam, one opportunity to provide written evidence of satisfactory achievement of the goal of the comprehensive exam will be allowed.